 Logotype animation example

 Setting clear placement guidelines help establish a corporation as recognizable, trustworthy and aesthetically appealing.
 Placement guidelines are essential for preventing inconsistencies and any misunderstandings.
 Logo placement includes letterheads, invitations, brochures, advertisements, products, promotional items, websites, videos, email signatures, or any other logo positioning.

 deBroome logotype in letterhead

 Standards should be set to distinguish the space around the logo which is referred to as clear space.
 This helps ensure the distance from other design elements that surround the logo.
 Ultimately, clear space increases the visibility and impression on the audience.

-deBroome positions an “e” to define the clear space
+deBroome defines "x" and uses it to determine the clear space

 Companies should consider establishing guidelines for logo sizes.
 This prevents any text or image within a logo from being unreadable when being minimized.